Digital Products Privacy Statement

 • Normative assessment scores

-Student Data collected as part of WRS certification is only collected after the Educator or School has obtained express written consent from the parent or guardian of the Student.
+Student Data collected as part of WRS certification is only collected after the Educator or School has obtained express written consent from the parent or guardian of the Student, and that parental consent form is provided to WLT for confirmation and for WLT’s record-keeping purposes.

 Educator Data

-We receive the following Educator Data in connection with an Educator’s use of and access to the Digital Products: first and last name, school name, school district, school email address, and other information about the Educator’s School.
-We collect this Educator Data to provide the Educator with the services and interact with Educators regarding our products and services.
-Additionally, for Wilson Academy, we collect information about an Educator’s professional and educational background directly from the Educator.
-When an Educator participates in a Wilson Academy or VIS event, we may record those interactions.
-We will provide the Educator with notice at the time that the recording will start, at which point the Educator will have the opportunity to opt out of the recording process.
-Please be aware that opting out may prevent the Educator from participating in the session.
+We receive the following Educator Data in connection with an Educator’s use of and access to the Digital Products: first and last name, school name, school district, school email, address, and other information about the Educator and Educator’s School.
+We collect this Educator Data to provide the Educator with the Digital Products and interact with Educators regarding our products and services.

 In connection with a User’s interactions with our Digital Products, WLT or our third-party service providers automatically collect certain data (“Usage Data”).
 This Usage Data includes, but is not limited to, the content that a User chooses to interact with, their responses to questions within our Digital Products, and other information about their use of and interaction with our Digital Products.
 As part of Usage Data, we collect a User’s IP address or other identifiers for the device.
-We use Usage Data to enhance and improve our product and service offerings and to provide our products and services to the User.
-In connection with Students’ interactions with our Digital Products, persistent Usage Data of students is used for our internal operations only.
+We use Usage Data to enhance and improve our product and service offerings and to provide our Digital Products to the User.
+In connection with Students’ interactions with our Digital Products, persistent Usage Data of students is used for our internal operations only; namely, to support website maintenance, security, and user authentication.
+Persistent Usage Data of students in the Digital Products are not used or disclosed to contact a specific individual, including through behavioral advertising, to amass a profile on a specific individual, or for any other purpose (except as specifically permitted to provide support for the internal operations of the service).
+Persistent identifiers are protected in accordance with our Information Technology Security Standards, available at https://www.wilsonlanguage.com/policies/information-technology-security-standards/.

 We may use and collect cookies or other technologies (“Cookies”) to collect data in order to support User use and access to the Digital Products, to enhance and personalize their experience with the Digital Products, and for analytics purposes.
 These Cookies are not used for marketing to Students.
-In connection with Students’ interactions with our Digital Products, persistent student Cookies are used for our internal operations only.
+In connection with Students’ interactions with our Digital Products, persistent student Cookies are used for our internal operations only; namely, to support login and to access assignments.
+Persistent cookies deployed in student-facing portions of the Digital Products are not used or disclosed to contact a specific individual, including through behavioral advertising, to amass a profile on a specific individual, or for any other purpose (except as specifically permitted to provide support for the internal operations of the service), Persistent identifiers are protected in accordance with our Information Technology Security Standards, available at https://www.wilsonlanguage.com/policies/information-technology-security-standards/.
+No web beacons are used in student facing portions of Digital Products.

 De-Identified Data